matejfric/mdbook/src/design-patterns/creational.md

 ## 1. Builder

+> When object construction is too complicated, provide an API for doing it succinctly.

-- creation of a complex object in parts
+- Creation of a complex object in parts.

 ## 2. Factory

+> Factory is a component responsible solely for the wholesale (not piecewise) creation of objects.

 - Defines an interface to create an object, but let subclasses decide which class to instantiate.
 - Factory method is any method that returns an object (typically static).